Travelling in Central Africa – Why are we moving faster?

 Chad is another country where you don’t play tourists.
 While we had a fantastic time exploring and eating great food in its capital N’djamena, venturing further into the country was strongly discouraged.

-And quite frankly, the logistics to arrange transport were difficult and costly.
+And quite frankly, the logistics to arrange transport were complex and costly.

 Rules and more trouble